 Ashika Singh is a litigation associate and a member of the International Dispute Resolution Group.

 Ms. Singh clerked for Judge Norman H. Stahl of the United States Court of Appeals for the First Circuit from 2007 to 2008 and for the ICC Court of Arbitration in 2005.
-Ms. Singh obtained her J.D., magna cum laude, from New York University School of Law, where she was a member of the Order of the Coif and an editor for the NYU Law Review.
-She also received an MPhil in International Relations from the University of Cambridge and an A.B., magna cum laude, Phi Beta Kappa, from Harvard College.
+Ms. Singh obtained her J.D. magna cum laude from New York University School of Law in 2005, where she was a member of the Order of the Coif and an editor for the NYU Law Review.
+She also received an MPhil in International Relations from the University of Cambridge in 2002 and an A.B. magna cum laude Phi Beta Kappa, from Harvard College in 2000.

 Ms. Singh regularly speaks and writes on public international law, particularly international human rights law and international humanitarian law.
-She is a former term member of the Council on Foreign Relations and a member of the American Society of International Law.
-Currently, she serves as the Co-Chair of the International Humanitarian Law Committee of the American Branch of the International Law Association.
-She served as the Co-Chair for International Law Weekend 2019, as well as on the Program Committee for International Law Weekend 2018 and for the 2019 ASIL Annual Meeting.
+She is the author of “The United States, the Torture Convention, and Lex Specialis: The Quest for a Coherent Approach to the CAT in Armed Conflict,” Columbia Human Rights Law Review (2016); “The Trump Administration and the ‘Unmaking’ of International Agreements,” Harvard International Law Journal (2018, with Catherine Amirfar); “Good Governance Paper No. 12: Treaty Withdrawals,” Just Security (2020,with Catherine Amirfar).
+She is a former term member of the Council on Foreign Relations and a member of the American Society of International Law (ASIL), where she serves on the Program Committee.
+Currently, she serves as the Co-Chair of the International Humanitarian Law Committee of the American Branch of the International Law Association, and served as the CoChair for International Law Weekend 2019 as well as on the Program Committee for International Law Weekend 2018.